 Compliance with the Fly America Act

-All travelers, including non-employees, purchasing air tickets with federal funds must be aware of and comply with the Fly America Act.
+All travelers, including non-employees, purchasing air tickets with federal grants must be aware of and comply with the Fly America Act.
 Otherwise, the charges will be disallowed, even if the non-U.S. flag carrier was less expensive.